 UGANDA TOUR 2017: FROM PUPIL GRACE STARLING’S PERSPECTIVE

-This July, myself and a group of fellow Sixth Form pupils and members of staff went to Uganda to visit our link school, Nyakatakura, and to experience the country.
+In July 2017, I and a group of fellow Sixth Form pupils and members of staff went to Uganda to visit our link school, Nyakatakura, and to experience the country.
 After landing at Entebbe airport, we spent a day at Speke Resort preparing our tour song.
 We chose the tune of ‘House of Gold’ played on three ukuleles, with our own lyrics over the top.

 The next day we drove to Nyakatakura, which was to be our base for the week.
 We were shown around the school and invited into their nightly fellowship praise circle for the first time, an event which was to become a regular feature for most of the group.
 The next morning, we woke early for their Sunday service, and we were officially introduced to the whole school community, singing at a volume even the Dale and Tower boys could not hope to reach.
 Throughout that week, we attended classes at Nyakatakura and went on day trips to three local primary schools at Ibanda, Bufunda and Nyakatakura primary; along with an orphanage for babies under three.
 We were awed at the excitement and enthusiasm the kids showed for our games and activities.
 The week also featured highlights of a sunrise walk up a nearby hill, painting a tree for all future Dean Close visitors to add to, and actually playing the drums in the evening fellowship.